-Existing and future legislation may increase the difficulty and cost for us to commercialize our products and affect the prices we may obtain.
+Existing and future legislation may increase the difficulty and cost for us to commercialize our products and affect the prices we may obtain.\

 In the United States and some foreign jurisdictions, the legislative landscape continues to evolve, including changes to the regulation of opioid-containing products.
 There have been a number of legislative and regulatory changes and proposed changes regarding healthcare systems that could prevent or delay marketing approval of Zalviso outside of Europe.
 These changes will restrict or regulate post-approval activities for DSUVIA, DZUVEO and Zalviso, and affect our ability to profitably sell any products for which we obtain marketing approval.
 For example, in February 2016, the FDA announced a comprehensive action plan to take concrete steps towards reducing the impact of opioid abuse on American families and communities.
 As part of this plan, the FDA announced that it intended to review product and labelling decisions and re-examine the risk-benefit paradigm for opioids.
 In June 2019, the FDA issued draft guidance related to a new benefit/risk framework for new opioid analgesic products, which proposes that the new product candidate show some benefit over an existing product.
-The potential impact of this on the Zalviso resubmission is unclear; however, the Zalviso clinical program does include a comparative safety and efficacy study versus IV PCA morphine.
+In July 2019, the FDA informed two New Drug Application, or NDA, applicants with August Prescription Drug User Fee Act, or PDUFA, dates for their opioid candidate products that the FDA was postponing product-specific advisory committee meetings for opioid analgesics while it continues to consider a number of scientific and policy issues relating to this class of drug.
+The potential impact of this new FDA guidance on the Zalviso resubmission is unclear; however, the Zalviso clinical program does include a comparative safety and efficacy study versus IV PCA morphine.